MicrosoftDocs/bing-docs/bing-docs/bing-web-search/reference/market-codes.md

 ## Country codes

-The following are the country codes that you may specify in the [cc](query-parameters.md#cc) query parameter.
+The following table lists the country codes that you may set the [cc](query-parameters.md#cc) query parameter to.
 The list is subject to change.

 |Country/Region|Country Code
 |-|-